hangli-hl/hangli-hl.github.io/README.md

 # Hang Li's Homepage

-I am the Head of Research at Bytedance Technology.
+I lead research teams at Bytedance Seed, working on robotics, AI for science, and responsible AI.
 I joined Bytedance in 2017.
 I worked at NEC Research during 1990 and 2001, and Microsoft Research Asia during 2001 and 2012, Naoh's Ark Lab of Huawei Technologies during 2012 and 2017.

 I obtained a B.S. in Electrical and Electronics Engineering from Kyoto University in 1988 and a M.S. in Electrical and Electronics Engineering from Kyoto University in 1990.
 I earned my Ph.D. in Computer Science from the University of Tokyo in 1998.